jwpetley/jwpetley.github.io/_posts/Coding/2021-12-23-Creating-a-Package.md

 ### Composite Handling Code

 The composite handling code is very similar to that of the Download Handling code and in fact it incorporates some of the properties of that earlier Class.
-I think it would be excessive detail to continue to write to this Class hear and instead I should simply point you to the GitHub repository for this project if you would like to learn anymore about this section of the project [https://github.com/jwpetley/CoSpecPy](https://github.com/jwpetley/CoSpecPy).
+I think it would be excessive detail to continue to write about this Class here and instead I should simply point you to the GitHub repository for this project if you would like to learn anymore about this section of the project [https://github.com/jwpetley/CoSpecPy](https://github.com/jwpetley/CoSpecPy).

 ## Submitting a Project to PyPi

 To submit a project on PyPi for the purposes of `pip` installation, one must have a unique project name and a valid setup for the project build within your working directory.
 A version needs to be rolled up into a compressed format called a distribution.
 With the proper `setup.py` formatting a distribution can be made simply by `python setup.py sdist`.
 This will save the distribution as `.tgz` files in a new `dist` directory in your root folder.

 The next step is to create and register an account on [pypi.org](pypi.org).
 This is where the package can be hosted and then distributed.
 To make this process simple the final upload of the package can be achieved using a package called twine.
-This can be installed through `pip install tine`.
-Once happy with your package and the distribution then simply run the command `twine upload dist/*`.
+This can be installed through ```pip install twine```.
+Once happy with your package and the distribution then simply run the command ```twine upload dist/*```.
 It will prompt you for your PyPi username and password at this point.
 Head to your PyPi account to see your package, now viewable and installable to the whole world!

 ## Documentation - Sphinx

 In a standard workflow it would probably best to start with documentation as you work.
-I mean documentation beyond just commenting some lines.
+I mean documentation beyond just commenting some lines!
 Proper documentation with doc strings for all functions and classes and proper explanation of each of the function arguments and returns.

 A useful package for the aid of Python documentation and distribution is the *Sphinx* package (`pip install sphinx`).
 This package can allow you to create a `docs` directory in the root of your project folder which contains the tools to create pdfs, html and LaTeX documents which you can use to share your code.